alainkaegi/pythonorama/data_structures/array_based.md

 ![Before pushing, a full ArrayStack has a data array with 4 slots and size 4.
 After pushing, the data array has 8 slots and size is 5.](array_resize.svg)

-The new array is not merely one slot larger but *twice* as large, keeping the amortized running time of `pop` constant.
+The new array is not merely one slot larger but *twice* as large, keeping the amortized running time of `push` constant.

 # Queues